AddiMT/ptc-catalog/catalog/WorkflowDocumentation.md

  ## Target

- Create documentation for use by the workflow and integration team of the application project
+ Create documentation for running the workflow

  ## User Story